-Careful consideration is given to each student’s repertoire.
-Please speak to me directly if you have any concerns with the music your child is working on.
-Please do not purchase music and tell your child he/she can learn a new piece if I have not approved it.
+Repertoire Careful consideration is given to each student’s repertoire.
 I teach to a student’s strengths and preferences.
 This means siblings may not be working on the same type of assignments.

 Maintaining the Repertoire Students are encouraged to keep their mastered recital pieces under their fingers.
 Those who tend to go back and play their older pieces have a higher rate of success!

 Practice I will make clear to each student what is expected of him/her in terms of practice time.
 The rule of thumb is children under the age of 10 should spend 20-40 minutes at the piano three to four times a week.
 Students 10 years and up should spend 40-60 minutes at the piano five days a week.
 You must practice or there is absolutely no sense in doing this!